Mr1Skeletoner/printColored/README.md

 trying to write the statement above on your own may fail because what i wrote has a secret character so just copy paste it

 UPD: js run the main file and it will print every format

+(if you want a format that isnt available in my dictionary, run the test_finder() function within the range you wish, default is 1:108)

+(to apply the format to the dictionary, take the number in the "At iteration X", add it to the dictionary with its name ("name":"X"))

 THANK YOU FOR READING/USING MY CODE!!
 HOPE IT HELPS!!